Access Leading Private Credit Funds - Now Onchain

 What is the minimum investment for Altify's private credit?

-The minimum investment amount is the equivalent of $100.
+The minimum investment amount we target for all private credit offerings is the equivalent of 100 USDC (≈$100).

 Is Altify regulated?